This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 It’s no fun having to sprint through the terminal trying to get to the gate before it closes.

 The absolute worst seats on an airplane are the middle seats.
 No access to the aisle and no window.
 Just you, sandwiched between two people who chose better seats.
 Nobody purposely chooses a middle seat.
+Where you sit on a plane has tremendous impact on your comfort during the flight.

-If you choose an aisle seat, you can stretch your legs or use the bathroom without having to climb over anyone.
+In an aisle seat, you can stretch your legs or use the bathroom without having to climb over anyone.
 An aisle seat also feels more spacious since you’re not tucked in against the window.
 You also have direct access to the overhead bins.

-If you choose a window seat, you’ll have some scenic views and fantastic photo opportunities.
+In a window seat, you’ll have some scenic views and fantastic photo opportunities.
 You also control the window shade and can lean against the window to help you get some sleep.

 When the seats are configured in a 2-3-2 pattern, I prefer one of the three seats in the middle, but on the aisle.
 I can get up to use the restroom without bothering anyone.
 I have plenty of personal space and nobody has to climb over me since they can get out on the other side.